Fenway17/hyphens-web-scraper/INSTRUCTIONS.md

 -   Should the HTTP request headers change due to some update on the website, the paramaters of the HTTP request used in the script will also need to be updated.

-# HOW TO DEBUG API REQUEST SCRIPT
+## HOW TO DEBUG HEALTHHUB API REQUEST SCRIPT

 -   HTTP request headers' information can be found on the website itself, through browser inspection tools.
 With inspection open, refresh the webpage showing the list of clients.